Start Here

 - Text or call 5 of them right now.
 "Just wanted to let you know I got my license and I'm with ARC Real Estate.
 If you or anyone you know is ever thinking about buying or selling, I'd love to help."

 - Open Zillow.
 Pull 10 FSBOs in your area.
-Use the FSBO sorting workflow in the Lead Generation chapter.
+Paste them into Claude AI (claude.ai) using the FSBO sorting prompt in the Lead Generation chapter.
 Dial them this week.

-- Download the ARC Back Office materials.
+- Download the ARC Back Office materials (link below).
 Bookmark it.

-- Bookmark the ARC Policy Manual.
+- Bookmark the ARC Policy Manual Dropbox (link below).
 This is where your transaction forms live.

 - Sign up for Constant Contact.
 Import your SOI list.